hsuvarna/TrafficSigns/writeup_template.md

 * The number of unique classes/labels in the data set is : 43

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...

-![alt text][image1]

 The things about the data visualization that stuck my mind are
 * how many different shapes are there in the problem